stencila/encoda/src/codecs/nw/README.md

 For `.Rnw` files all `CodeChunk`s are assumed to have `programmingLanguage: r` unless explicitly overridden.

-It is possible to declare that a `CodeChunk` is dependant on another `CodeChunk` e.g.
+In Noweb it is possible to declare that a `CodeChunk` is dependant on another `CodeChunk` e.g.

 ```
 <<second.py>>=